 The patient category refers to the patient's eligibility status at the time of supply of the benefit.
 General patients hold a Medicare card, Concessional patients hold a Medicare card and one of the following cards from Centrelink:

 - Health Care Card

 There are two safety net thresholds – one for General patients and the other for Concessional patients.

 From 1 January 2017, the general patient safety net threshold was $1,494.90.
 When patients and/or their families reached this amount, they could apply for a Safety Net Card and pay only $6.30 per prescription for the rest of the calendar year.
 The concessional safety net threshold was $378.00.
 Once patients and/or their families reached this amount, they could apply for a Safety Net Entitlement Card and receive items free of charge for the rest of the calendar year.

 The Patient Contribution, Total Cost and Average Price amounts do not include brand or therapeutic premiums.

-Caution should be exercised in referring to the breakdown by patient category in Table 23(a) on page 30 and Table 23(b) on page 32, because of a past problem in data supplied by the Department of Human Services whereby a number of General Safety Net scripts were wrongly allocated to Concessional Non-Safety Net.
+Caution should be exercised in referring to the breakdown by patient category in Table 23(a) on page 30 and Table 23(b) on page 32, because of a past problem in data supplied by Services Australia whereby a number of General Safety Net scripts were wrongly allocated to Concessional Non-Safety Net.
 This problem has been fixed for 2008-09, but the 2006-07 and 2007-08 allocations of scripts and expenditure by patient category were inaccurate and not strictly comparable to the corresponding 2008-09 and later years’ numbers.

 The Department of Health has taken every care to ensure the data supplied is accurate but does not warrant that the data is error free and does not accept any liability for errors or omissions in the data.